spences10/mcp-memory-libsql/README.md

 ## Features

-- 🚀 High-performance vector search using libSQL
+- 🚀 High-performance text search with relevance ranking
 - 💾 Persistent storage of entities and relations
-- 🔍 Semantic search capabilities
+- 🔍 Flexible text search with fuzzy matching
+- 🎯 Context-optimized for LLM efficiency
 - 🔄 Knowledge graph management
 - 🌐 Compatible with local and remote libSQL databases
 - 🔒 Secure token-based authentication for remote databases